 Recycling & Re-Use Benefits

 Zero Landfill Waste Emory went into effect in 2018.
-Designed to achieve our 2025 goals for waste reduction, this extensive program offers convenient recycling stations across campus and clear instructions to enable the entire campus community to eliminate landfill waste.
+Designed to achieve our goal to divert 95% of waste from landfills by 2025, this extensive program offers convenient recycling stations across campus and clear instructions to enable the entire campus community to eliminate landfill waste.